Mariners break up perfect game bid in 6th, beat Angels 8-2 – KION546

 Suárez also lost his three-start winning streak and his streak of 23 consecutive innings over four starts without allowing an earned run.
 He began the season in the Angels’ rotation after pitching superbly down the stretch in 2021, but he was demoted to the minors this spring before returning with a new changeup and a serious upgrade in performance.

+“Our at-bats once we got past the fifth inning, I thought, were much better,” Seattle manager Scott Servais said.
+“Credit to Suárez.
+We have not done much against him.”

-Robbie Ray (9-8) struck out 10 over six innings of six-hit ball for the Mariners, and his teammates’ late rally put him in position for his first win since July 15 and his third victory over Los Angeles this season.
+Ray (9-8) struck out 10, and his teammates’ late rally put him in position for his first win since July 15 and his third victory over Los Angeles this season.

 Ray dominated in his first two starts against the Angels this season with just two earned runs allowed in 14 innings.
 He wasn’t quite as sharp early in Anaheim, but settled in to retire 10 of his final 12 batters.